 • substance use recovery

 • understanding or processing emotions.
-This may include depression, anxiety, anger, mood swings, hopelessness, insecurity, jealousy, or discomfort with one’s body.
+This may include anxiety, anger, mood swings, hopelessness, insecurity, jealousy, depression, or discomfort with one’s body.

 Who I See